Guide: Depositing your work in eData

 Before you make your deposit, you will first need to sign in to eData using your federal ID and password.
 Then please email email@example.com for the correct permissions to begin your deposit.

 It is best to prepare your data/software and metadata (the information that describes your item) in advance.
 This makes the process easier, and also ensures your deposit is correct at submission.
-Most funders now require a Data Management Plan (DMP) to be in place for the length of a research project, and your deposit should be in line with this.
+Most funders now require a Data Management Plan (DMP) to be in place for the length of a research project, and your deposit should be managed in line with this.
 Having a plan should also make deposit much easier.
 Bear in mind that, once licensed, datasets and core metadata should not be changed.

 Software code should be formatted in a consistent manner, clearly organised and carefully documented; it should be packaged with everything necessary to allow users to read and run the software, including licence information.